HalukSumen/Image_Classification_Intel/README.md

 Test Accuracy is __0.9023__

-For higher accuracy data size can enlarging or hyperparameter tuning can be implemented.
+For higher accuracy hyperparameter tuning can be implemented.